Tom Clancy’s The Division – 5 Awesome Tips

 3. Use Two Different Primary Weapons

-So let’s move on to tip number three for The Division; use two different primary weapons when you’re running the dark zone.
+So let’s move on to hack number three for our Tom Clancy The Division Tips; use two different primary weapons when you’re running the dark zone.
 Now what do I mean by primary weapons?
 Well I mean weapons like light machine guns, submachine guns and assault rifles.
 For me what I run in the dark zone is I have a basically God role RPK light machine gun I run that and I also have a really good roll on my amazing vector 45 ACP submachine gun.
 So I run a light machine but again you could substitute one of those for an assault rifle

 I would not recommend running a shotgun or marksman’s rifle.
 Now hold on….because I know some people are scrolling down to the comments section right now to tell me that I’m completely wrong and that they have an amazing shotgun.
 Well those of you doing that you’re not necessarily wrong but here’s why I’m suggesting doing this.
 The reason is simply because of ammo concerns.
 Now personally I have a high end vest for my character that has a bonus of 47% extra spare ammunition.
 So I have a substantial ammunition bonus and I’m still really concerned about running out of ammo in the dark zone.